What Type of Loan is Best for Investment Property? 8 Options to Explore

 4. Federal Housing Administration (FHA) loan

 Many people are drawn to FHA loans because this financing option offers low-interest rates for lower-income buyers.
 The terms and benefits of this loan type include a lower required down payment, lower qualifying credit score, more flexible DTI requirements, and lower monthly insurance rates.
+FHA loans often come with favorable loan terms for investment property, making them a popular choice for first-time investors.

 An FHA loan does not allow for single-family rentals.
 Like a VA loan, the FHA loan has residency requirements.
 You can still rent a multi-unit home if you live in one of the units.
 But at least one person on the loan must use it as their primary (not second) home.